drduh/Purse/README.md

 $ tar xvf purse*tar
 ```

-The backup contains only encrypted files and can be publicly shared for use on trusted computers.
+The backup contains only encrypted passwords and can be publicly shared for use on trusted computers.
 For additional privacy, the recipient key ID is **not** included in GPG metadata (`throw-keyids` option).
+The password index file can also be encrypted by changing the `encrypt_index` variable to `true` in the script.

 See [drduh/config/gpg.conf](https://github.com/drduh/config/blob/master/gpg.conf) for additional GPG configuration options.